W-Sitting Position in Babies and Toddlers – Is It Bad for Your Child?

-You might have seen your child sit weirdly once he begins to hold his body straight without any support.
-Many parents often wonder is W-sitting bad for babies and does it require any intervention.
-Truth be told, the sitting position is far from perfect and needs correction as soon as possible.
+You might have seen your child sit in a ‘W’ position once he begins to hold his body straight without any support.
+Many parents often wonder if W-sitting is bad for babies and if it requires any intervention.
+Truth be told, this sitting position is far from ideal and needs correction as soon as possible.

 Many children prefer to sit on their hips and bend their knees, spreading their legs outward.
 When looked from above, the legs and hips seem to form the letter “W”, which gives this position its name.

-At What Age Does a Child Usually Start to Sit in W-Position?
+At What Age Does a Child Usually Start to Sit in a W-Position?

 Why Do Infants and Toddlers Tend to Sit in This Position?